Go to the Nature Institute’s home page

 Electricity in the Developing Tadpole

-In the summer of 2011 a team of researchers at Tufts University produced a startling, time-lapse video of a developing tadpole embryo.1 Due to the use of special dyes reporting the electric potentials across cell membranes, areas of the embryonic surface successively lit up brightly and then went dark.
+In the summer of 2011 a team of researchers at Tufts University produced a startling, time-lapse video of a developing tadpole embryo1 (Vandenberg et al. 2011).
+Due to the use of special dyes reporting the electric potentials across cell membranes, areas of the embryonic surface successively lit up brightly and then went dark.
 For a few seconds of the time-lapse film (representing the events of several hours), the featureless part of the embryo that would eventually become the animal’s head flashed the image of a tadpole face.

 But no actual face had yet developed.
 Nevertheless, the electrical pattern did “signal” where key elements of the tadpole’s face, such as its eyes, would eventually appear.
 Regional changes in electric potential, these scientists concluded, “regulate expression of genes involved in craniofacial development”.